Fawad-Malik/admin-api/README.md

 # Simple Admind API With Fastapi and SQLAlchemy (Python 3)

-Tutorial for building Create, Read, Update and Delete using REST Full API with FastAPI and SQLAlchemy
+Instructions for building Create, Read, Update and Delete using REST Full API with FastAPI and SQLAlchemy

 ## Getting Started